Where To Get A Tattoo On Your Body – Best Places

 The inner arm is often chosen when tattooing words, but feminine designs also look good.

 Small and delicate designs that are simple in style are a favorite among women.
-Tattooing them is quite painful, as the skin is so close to the bone.
+Tattooing fingers is quite painful, as the skin is so close to the bone.
 Having said that, the designs are very small, so the time spent in the tattooing chair will be short and the pain will soon be over.

 You can have a small or large design in these areas; both will look good.
 Men seem to find tattoos on the back of a woman very attractive.